 * Note that this port number, although it is an approved Proposed Standard, still can change.

 What are the benefits of using NTS?

-NTP is vulnerable to vulnerable to Man-in-the-Middle (MITM) attacks.
+NTP is vulnerable to Man-in-the-Middle (MITM) attacks.
 This is where a malicious actor sits between you and the NTP server, listens in on the conversation, forges messages and lies to you about time.